data-gymnasia/courses/content/machine-learning/content.md

 ---
 > id: step-julia-neural-net-from-scratch

-*Solution*.
-We supply a `{jl} NeuralNet` with the sequence of affine maps, the activation function, and also the activation function's derivative.
+*Solution.* We supply a `{jl} NeuralNet` with the sequence of affine maps, the activation function, and also the activation function's derivative.
 We write call methods for the `{jl} AffineMap` and `{jl} NeuralNet` types so they can be applied as functions to appropriate inputs.
 (One of these methods refers to a function we will define in the next example.)

     pre(julia-executable)
       | using LinearAlgebra, StatsBase, Test